minio/docs/source/operations/concepts/availability-and-resiliency.rst

 Write quorum depends on the configured parity and the size of the erasure set.
    If parity is less than 1/2 (half) the number of erasure set drives, write quorum equals parity and functions similarly to read quorum.

-   MinIO automatically "upgrades" the parity of objects written to a degraded erasure set to ensure that object can meet the same :abbr:`SLA (Service Level Agreement)` as objects in healthy erasure sets.
+   MinIO automatically increases the parity of objects written to a degraded erasure set to ensure that object can meet the same :abbr:`SLA (Service Level Agreement)` as objects in healthy erasure sets.
+   The parity upgrade behavior provides an additional layer of risk mitigation, but cannot replace the long-term solution of repairing or replacing damaged drives to bring the erasure set back to full healthy status.

    .. figure:: /images/availability/availability-erasure-sharding-degraded-write.svg
       :figwidth: 100%